mgnauck/js-payload-compress/README.md

 js-payload-compress [options] infile.js outfile.html

 Options:
 --zopfli-iterations=[number]: Number of zopfli iterations.
 More iterations take more time but can provide slightly better compression.
 Default is 50.
+--decompression-type=[type]: Decompression type as per DecompressionStream API (gzip or deflate-raw).
 --no-blocksplitting: Do not use block splitting.
---no-compression: No compression (for testing).
+--no-compression: No compression (i.e. with decompression type 'gzip' or for testing).
+--no-decompression-script: Use the unpack script w/o decompression (for testing).
 --dump-compressed-raw: Dump compressed data to file raw (w/o unpack script).
 Attaches '.bin' to infile path for raw output.
+--write-no-html: Write no html (i.e. raw only).
 --no-statistics: Do not show statistics.
 ```